Spectral study of the pseudogap in unitary Fermi gases: Abstract

 \section{Abstract}

-The existence of a pseudogap in unitary Fermi gases has recently been established and measured experimentally [Li et al., Nature 626, 288 (2024)].
-This lends strong support for the pairing origin as the mechanism of the pseudogap in Fermi superfluids.
-Here we present a spectral study of unitary Fermi gases, and show how the data can be understood \emph{quantitatively}, when compared with theoretically calculated momentum-resolved rf or microwave spectra, and the pseudogap extracted from the spectra.
-We use an iterative treatment of the fermion self energy and hence the spectral function, beyond previous pseudogap approximation, based on a pairing fluctuation theory that incorporates both particle-particle and particle-hole T matrices, with self-consistent self energy feedback.
-Our results not only provide a microscopic explanation of the experimental data but also strengthen the support for both the pairing-induced pseudogap physics and the pairing fluctuation theory of Fermi superfluidity.
+The recent observation of a pseudogap in unitary Fermi gases [Li et al., Nature 626, 288 (2024)] provides strong evidence for a pairing origin of the pseudogap in Fermi superfluids.
+Here we present a quantitative spectral study of these gases, comparing our theoretically calculated momentum‑resolved rf/microwave spectra with the experimental data.
+Using an iterative treatment of the fermion self‑energy beyond the previous pseudogap approximation, based on a pairing fluctuation theory that incorporates both particle‑particle and particle‑hole $T$ matrices with self‑consistent feedback, we achieve excellent agreement with the measured spectral functions and extracted pseudogap parameters.
+Our results not only explain the experimental data microscopically but also reinforce the pairing origin for the pseudogap and the pairing‑fluctuation theory of Fermi superfluidity.

-Atomic Fermi gases have provided an ideal platform for simulating and studying the physics of Fermi superfluidity and superconductivity in solids \cite{chen2005PR}, e.g., the high $T_c$ superconductivity in the cuprates.
-One central issue that perplexes our understanding of the high $T_c$ superconductivity is the very existence of a pseudogap in the single particle excitation spectrum in the optimally doped and underdoped cuprates \cite{Timusk1999RPP}.
+Atomic Fermi gases have provided an ideal platform for simulating and studying the physics of Fermi superfluidity and superconductivity in solids \cite{chen2005PR}, such as high $T_c$ superconductivity in cuprates.
+One central issue that perplexes our understanding of the high $T_c$ superconductivity is the very existence of a pseudogap in the single-particle excitation spectrum in the optimally doped and underdoped cuprates \cite{Timusk1999RPP}.
 Assuming a pairing origin for the pseudogap, as advocated in the preformed pair scenario among competing theories for high $T_c$ superconductivity, one would expect to see a pseudogap in atomic Fermi gases when the pairing interaction is tuned to be strong.
-Indeed, this was proposed about the same time \cite{Stajic2004PRA} when Fermi superfluidity was realized experimentally in these gases two decades ago \cite{Regal2004PRL,*Zwierlein2004PRL,*Kinast2004PRL,*Bourdel2004PRL,Chin2004science}.
+Indeed, this was proposed about the same time \cite{Stajic2004PRA} when Fermi superfluidity was realized experimentally in these gases two decades ago \cite{Regal2004PRL}